-by applying a large set of sinusoidal perturbations in atmospheric.
 In Sect.
 3.2, we discuss the radiocarbon and carbon inventory and distribution in the model in comparison with observations (Sect.
-3.1), before turning to the time evolution of the carbon fluxes, the atmospheric carbon budget, and of radiocarbon production in Sect.
+3.1), before turning to the time evolution of the carbon fluxes, the atmospheric carbon budget, and radiocarbon production in Sect.
 3.2.
 In Sects.
-3.3 to 3.5 results are presented for the solar activity, TSI, and simulated, solar-driven changes in global mean surface air temperature over the Holocene and extrapolated TSI variations up to year 2500.
+3.3 to 3.5 results are presented for the solar activity, TSI, and simulated, solar-driven changes in global mean surface air temperature over the Holocene and extrapolated TSI variations up to year 2300.
 Discussion and conclusions follow in Sect.
-4 and the appendix present error calculations for C production, solar modulation, and TSI in greater detail.
+4 and the Appendix presents error calculations for 14C production, solar modulation, and TSI in greater detail.